 Aaron B. Wildavsky

 Aaron B. Wildavsky passed away in 1993.
-He was Class of 1940 Professor of Political Science and Public Policy and Founding Dean of the Graduate School of Public Policy at the University of California Berkeley, and President of the California Association of Scholars.
+He was a Research Fellow and founding member of the Board of Advisors at the Independent Institute, Class of 1940 Professor of Political Science and Public Policy and Founding Dean of the Graduate School of Public Policy at the University of California Berkeley, and President of the California Association of Scholars.
 He received his Ph.D. in political science from Yale University.

 He was President of the American Political Science Association and a Fellow of the American Academy of Arts and Sciences and the National Academy of Public Administration.